 “Hmm.
 Very well, then.
 Let us see what further sport the Children of Judas have placed before us in the dying gasps of the evening.
 I feel like being tempted.”

 Laughter erupted from the Arbiter’s belly.
-“But you are vicious, Symeon.
+“But you are vicious, my dear Symeon.
 I wish my brothers and sisters had your will…”

 “If they did, Petronius, they wouldn’t be Toreador.
 Come.”